 **I have also tried infusing pine needles for use with my Sal’s Suds recipes because it has a more complimentary scent; just do the same dump, store and pour route.

-- In an all-purpose cleaning spray for counters, toys, spills, etc., I combine 1 part infused lemon vinegar and one part distilled or filtered water
+- In an all-purpose cleaning spray for counters, toys, spills, etc., I combine 1 part infused lemon vinegar and one to two parts distilled or filtered water

 - Glass and window cleaner spray - the same 1:1 recipe as above (definitely simplifies things)